Estonia has just dropped all of it's COVID-19 travel restrictions, but how much do you know about this small Baltic nation?

 In fact, Estonia has also been praised for one of the world’s best internet connections, making it a prime spot for remote workers.
 With the country’s E-residency programme, digital nomads can gain a government-issued digital identity, gaining access to Estonia's services and business environment.

-There are over 2,000 islands to visit
+Estonia has over 2,000 islands to visit

 With access to the Baltic sea, Estonia is home to a myriad of islands, all with their own charm and characteristics.